OlegVishnivetsky/awesome-attributes/README.md

 ## 12. OnlyChildGameObjects

 Restricts a property to reference only child objects of the same type.
-Adds a button "Pick" that opens a window with all child objects of the same type as the field and allows you to assign only child objects
+Adds a button "Pick" that opens a window with all child objects of the same type as the field and allows you to assign only child objects.

 ```
     [OnlyChildGameObjects]